Case study: Work experience

 We provide students with placements in legal and non-legal teams and aim to inspire them to think about a career in the legal profession, opening their eyes to the vast range of roles on offer.

-In 2013, we developed a successful joint legal work experience initiative with ITV then helped grow the model into what is now known as the Legal Social Mobility Partnership (LSMP).
+In 2013, we developed a successful joint legal work experience initiative with ITV then helped grow the model into what is now known as the Social Mobility Business Partnership ('SMBP').

 The award-winning programme consists of two weeks’ intensive skills training coupled with work insights: students first spend a week in a private practice law firm and then a further week visiting four different in-house teams, with a final day spent with a top sports team learning about resilience and the psychology of achieving goals.
 Post-programme, students are offered on going support through virtual coaching.

 The SMBP programme’s objectives are to: